 What can I do about it?

 If you know that your hair loss is due to AGA, I have some good news for you: there are plenty of treatments out there.
 However, time is of the essence.
 Treatment of AGA is usually targeted at helping you keep the hair you have.
 It’s like I always tell my patients: consider any new hair growth a bonus.
 The simplest and easiest way to treat AGA is with topical minoxidil which has been available over the counter for decades.
-It’s one of my favorite solutions for hair loss, so I’ll be talking about it at length in another post.
+It’s one of my favorite solutions for hair loss.
 Other treatment options address hormonal effects on the hair follicle and include oral medications like finasteride and dutasteride (which prevent the transformation of testosterone to the more potent DHT).
 There’s also some data showing the efficacy of ketoconazole shampoo in AGA.
 Additionally, at-home laser and light devices such as special combs and hats have shown some efficacy in regrowing hair.

 Procedural management is also an option and has classically consisted of hair transplants.
 Hair transplant technology has become more elegant over the years, though it’s still a serious surgical procedure.
 The hot new thing in hair loss is platelet rich plasma injection, in which your own blood is drawn and special growth factors are extracted and then injected into the scalp.
 Reports are showing promising results, though no miracles yet.